roman/navorski.el/README.md

-Viktor Navorski is a fictional character from the movie [The Terminal](http://en.wikipedia.org/wiki/The_Terminal), that _lived_ in the terminal.
+Viktor Navorski is a fictional character from the movie [The Terminal](http://en.wikipedia.org/wiki/The_Terminal), that _lived_ in a terminal.
 Got the pun right?

 ## License